About The Founder

 Why Teens?

-LDS is meant to reach teens and young adults in particular to help them feel valued and give them an opportunity to form healthy habits through education and open discussion.
+LDS is a universal message intended for all audiences.
+However, there is a program emphasis on reaching teens and young adults in particular to help them feel valued and give young, malleable minds an early framework for forming healthy habits before they have gone years thinking and behaving in potentially harmful ways.
 Addressing teen dating violence is important because it’s a way of treating all forms of intimate partner violence before it actually happens.

 Giving a Voice

-Although LDS was inspired by my personal experiences, the intention and the mission has always been to educate and provide a platform for others’ voices.
-I may share parts of my personal story during presentations to help illustrate scenarios or relate to my audience, but the ultimate goal is to create a conversation and let teens make it their own.
+Although LDS was inspired by my personal experiences, the intention and the mission has always been to educate and provide a platform for others’ voices. i I may share parts of my personal story during presentations to help illustrate scenarios or relate to my audience, but the ultimate goal is to create a conversation and let young people make it their own.